swc-bb/r-workshop/_episodes/04_session.md

 ## Create an R package

-Why should you make your own R packages?
+### Why should you make your own R packages?

-**Reproducible research!**

-An R package is the **basic unit of reusable code**.
-If you want to reuse code later or want others to be able to use your code, you should put it in a package.
+There are many advantages, naming them here in an unordered list:

+*   Collect your own functions in one place
+*   Combine functions and documentation in the right way
+*   Share code with others
+*   Make your research reproducible !

+If you then want to publish your package, there are two main ways: CRAN (which is the official R package service) and github (rather for testing and developer versions).
+Both have advantages and disadvantages.
+The process to publish in CRAN takes much more time but has also several quality checks build in within this procedure.
+At github everyone can just upload what he thinks is right, so one has to be careful.
+Its advantage is, that code can be shared quick and easily.
+If privacy (licensing) is an issue, please consider the fact, that github is open to everyone.
+Alternatives could be bitbucket but there are many.

 An R package requires two components:

 *   a DESCRIPTION file with metadata about the package
 *   an R directory with the code

+Optional components are:
+*   documentation
+*   vignettes
+*   tests
+*   namespace
+*   data

-*There are other optional components.
-Go [here][r-package-basics] for much more information.*
+*Go [here][r-package-basics] for much more information.*

 [r-package-basics]: http://adv-r.had.co.nz/Package-basics.html